hashicorp/terraform-website/content/source/docs/enterprise/before-installing/cluster-architecture.html.md

 primaries and secondaries as they are deployed without public IP addresses.

+## Internal Load Balancing

+Internal load balancing is necessary to direct Kuberentes API traffic and Cluster Assistant traffic from primaries and secondaries to healthy primaries.
+The remainder of traffic which flows between the primaries and the secondaries is managed by Kubernetes and requires no load balancing resources.

 ## Capacity Management

 There is a direct relationship between a cluster's total resources and the amount of work it can do concurrently.